someengineering/resoto.com/docs/getting-started/install-resoto/kubernetes.md

 The installation will create a separate database and password and secure the database installation with a generated password.
 You can find the generated database password in the secret `arango-user`.

-See [`values.yaml`](https://github.com/someengineering/resoto/blob/main/kubernetes/chart/values.yaml) for a list of configurable values.
+See the [`someengineering/helm-chart` GitHub repository](https://github.com/someengineering/helm-charts/tree/main/charts/resoto) for a list of configurable values.

 :::note